Moon Knight (miniseries): Viewership

 Whip Media, which tracks viewership data for the more than 21 million worldwide users of its TV Time app, calculated that Moon Knight was the most-anticipated new original series in the U.S. for the week ending May 1.Variety's Trending TV chart, which tracks social media engagement across trending television content, reported that Moon Knight generated 168,000 engagements on Twitter from March 14–20, 2022.
 The spike in engagement was driven by a new TV spot ahead of the show's March 30 debut, which teased a connection between Oscar Isaac's Marc Spector/Steven Grant and May Calamawy's character, Layla.
 Additional discussion was sparked by comments from director Mohamed Diab, who criticized the lack of Egyptian representation in DC's upcoming Black Adam film.
 Moon Knight ranked No. 3 on the chart, following Ms. Marvel and the Critics Choice Awards.
-Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, reported that Moon Knight had the most in-demand United States series premiere in the first quarter of 2022.
+Market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, reported that Moon Knight had the most in-demand United States series premiere in the first quarter of 2022.
 It had 33.4 times the average demand of all other series in the U.S. during its first 30 days.

 Luminate, which measures streaming performance in the U.S. by analyzing viewership data, audience engagement metrics, and content reach across various platforms, reported that Moon Knight accounted for 11.7% of total original series viewership on Disney+ between December 31, 2021, and December 29, 2022.
-Streaming analytics firm FlixPatrol, which monitors daily updated VOD charts and streaming ratings across the globe, reported that Moon Knight was the tenth most-streamed series on Disney+ in 2022.
+It was the platform's third most-streamed show in 2022, with 6 billion minutes viewed in the United States.
+Streaming analytics firm FlixPatrol, which monitors daily updated VOD charts and streaming ratings across the globe, reported that Moon Knight was the tenth most-streamed series globally on Disney+ in 2022.
 According to the file-sharing news website TorrentFreak, Moon Knight was the fourth most-watched pirated television series of 2022.